pippinbarr/the-artist-is-present-2/process/to-do.md

 - ~~Import a walk cycle~~
 - ~~Contemplate using a sprite atlas instead of the current madness?~~
 - ~~Build a "simple" walking around scene~~
+- ~~Add an object collision with hitboxes etc.~~

 - Contemplate sprite recolouring issue
-- Add collisions (think about how to represent environment collisions)
+- Contemplate how to do room-shape collisions
 - Build a dialog box object/function (guess it could just extend sprite)